 Women experienced more freedom during this era than they had before.
 In the United States, women earned the right to vote in 1920 through the ratification of the 19th Amendment to the U.S. Constitution.

-A particular kind of young woman was called the ‘flapper'.
-A 'flapper' was a young lady who embodied the new freedom women had by wearing short dresses, smoking cigarettes and drinking alcohol in public.
+A particular kind of young lady who embodied the new freedom women had was called a ‘flapper'.
+A 'flapper' typically wore short dresses, smoked cigarettes, drank alcohol and danced in bars with men.

 As a result, there was a rise in popularity of more conservative political parties, as they promised to try and control the new social changes to keep the rest of society 'safe'.